Antigravity 2.0 Subagent Recipes: How I Prompted Multi-Agent Workflows Day One

 For different notification channels: Swap slack_channel_create for discord_category_create or teams_channel_create as appropriate.

-Recipe 3: The "Performance Hawk" Subagent #
+Recipe 3: My "Performance Hawk" Subagent #

 Time saved: 1.5 hours/week of manual Lighthouse runs, spreadsheet tracking, and false-positive triage.